ychili/galleries/docs/Manual.rst

 If refresh.\ `ReverseSort`_ is set to true, galleries will be sorted in descending sort order (Z to A instead of A to Z).

-If refresh.\ `ImplicatingFields`_ is set, implications and aliases will only be applied to tag sets in those fields.
+If refresh.\ `ImplicatingFields`_ is set, implications and aliases will, by default, only be applied to tag sets in those fields.

 related
 =======